inbucket/inbucket.org/index.md

 required!
 Mailboxes are created on the fly as mail is received for them, and no password is required to browse the content of the mailboxes.

-Inbucket has a built-in SMTP server and stores incoming mail as flat files on disk - no external SMTP or database daemons required.
+Inbucket has built-in SMTP and POP3 servers which store incoming mail as flat files on disk - no external SMTP or database daemons required.

 Inbucket in action: [Screenshots]({{ BASE_PATH }}/screenshots.html)

 Features
 --------

-SMTP features:
+Mail features:

  * Receive and store E/SMTP messages
  * Purge messages after a configurable amount of time
  * Optional load test mode; messages are never written to disk
+ * Access mail via embedded POP3 server

 Web interface features: